The Carmel Mountain Preschool Story

-In the mid-1970s Dan and Pauline Condrick owned a basket shop in Ocean Beach that wasn’t doing very well.
+In the mid-1970’s Dan and Pauline Condrick owned a basket shop in Ocean Beach that wasn’t doing very well.
 They were looking for another business that they could be successful at and wouldn’t have to work additional full time jobs to subsidize.
 Dan was a Yellow Pages advertising salesman and called on a preschool to sell them a Yellow Pages ad.
-Dan loves children and was intrigued by how the preschool business ran.
+Dan loves children and was intrigued about how the preschool business ran.
 He befriended the owner to learn about the secrets of running a high quality successful business.
 When Dan came home he told Pauline how excited he was about opening a preschool because they both share a love of children and the desire to make a positive influence on children.
 Pauline was a camp counselor and worked for two years at Head Start but she was no longer working in the childcare business.
-Pauline has an AA degree in child development and Dan got his bachelor’s degree at SDSU in social welfare, so they both were excited to finally put their degrees to work.
+Pauline has an AA degree in child development and Dan got his bachelor’s degree at SDSU in social welfare so they both were excited to finally put their degrees to work.

-Dan and Pauline first located a piece of land in Allied Gardens area and spent a lot of time and energy getting permits in place to open their first preschool, only to be denied a conditional use permit.
+Dan and Pauline first located a piece of land in Allied Gardens area and spent a lot of time and energy getting permits in place to open their first preschool only to be denied a conditional use permit.
 The Condricks were sad that it didn’t work out and continued on with their career paths.
 Dan left the Yellow Pages and started doing real estate loans at Santa Fe Federal Savings.
 Dan got involved in a subdivision in a little known area of San Diego called Rancho Penasquitos in the late 1970’s and came across the amazing piece of land along Carmel Mountain Road.
 Dan and Pauline immediately refinanced their home and were able to purchase the land.
 It took two years to get a conditional use permit approved by the City of San Diego and then the uphill struggle started to try to get a construction loan.
 The lenders balked at two individuals that had never owned a preschool.
 It seemed nearly impossible and the Condricks thought that once again their dreams would be crushed.
-After a stressful and long year of hearing “no” from every lender, Dan and Pauline finally got a “yes,” on the stipulation that they hired someone with a lot of preschool experience.
+After a stressful and long year of getting, “no”, from every lender, Dan and Pauline finally got a, “yes”, on the stipulation that they hired someone with a lot of preschool experience.

 At this point in time Dan and Pauline had started their own family and while they were working on making their dream a reality they were also raising two young daughters, Arianne and Nicole.
 Dan and Pauline got to experience the preschool experience first hand and figure out what they loved and what they could improve at their new preschool.
 In May of 1983 the Condricks were finally able to start construction and they opened the preschool on their younger daughter Nicole’s 2nd birthday on August 28th, 1983 with ten full classrooms.
 In 1991 the Condricks added the upstairs building to fill the growing need for the expanding community and the Condrick’s expanding family.
 Dan and Pauline welcomed a son, Ryan, in 1986 and he was now attending the preschool.
 Arianne and Nicole were attending the Before & After School Program at Carmel Mountain Preschool and the school age after care demand was significant, so in 1994 the Condricks added classrooms 12AB and the upper parking lot.